Political career of Abraham Lincoln (1849–1861): General election

 while Bell and Breckinridge primarily found support in the South.

-Lincoln had a highly effective campaign team who carefully projected his image as an ideal candidate.
+Lincoln had a highly effective campaign team, which carefully projected his image as an ideal candidate.
 As Michael Martinez says:

 Prior to the Republican convention, the Lincoln campaign began cultivating a nationwide youth organization, the Wide Awakes, which it used to generate popular support for Lincoln throughout the country to spearhead large voter registration drives, knowing that new voters and young voters tend to embrace new and young parties.
 As Lincoln's ideas of abolishing slavery grew, so did his supporters.
 People of the Northern states knew the Southern states would vote against Lincoln because of his ideas of anti-slavery and took action to rally supporters for Lincoln.

 As Douglas and the other candidates went through with their campaigns, Lincoln was the only one of them who gave no speeches.
 Instead, he monitored the campaign closely and relied on the enthusiasm of the Republican Party.
 The party did the leg work that produced majorities across the North, and produced an abundance of campaign posters, leaflets, and newspaper editorials.
 There were thousands of Republican speakers who focused first on the party platform, and second on Lincoln's life story, emphasizing his childhood poverty.
 The goal was to demonstrate the superior power of "free labor", whereby a common farm boy could work his way to the top by his own efforts.
 The Republican Party's production of campaign literature dwarfed the combined opposition; a Chicago Tribune writer produced a pamphlet that detailed Lincoln's life, and sold 100,000 to 200,000 copies.

 On November 6, 1860, Lincoln was elected the 16th president of the United States, beating Douglas, Breckinridge, and Bell.
 He was the first president from the Republican Party.
 His victory was entirely due to the strength of his support in the North and West; no ballots were cast for him in 10 of the 15 Southern slave states, and he won only two of 996 counties in all the Southern states.

-Lincoln received 1,866,452 votes, Douglas 1,376,957 votes, Breckinridge 849,781 votes, and Bell 588,789 votes.
+Lincoln won with 1,866,452 votes, Douglas 1,376,957 votes, Breckinridge 849,781 votes, and Bell 588,789 votes.
 Turnout was 82.2 percent, with Lincoln winning the free Northern states, as well as California and Oregon.
 Douglas won Missouri, and split New Jersey with Lincoln.
 Bell won Virginia, Tennessee, and Kentucky, and Breckinridge won the rest of the South.

 Although Lincoln won only a plurality of the popular vote, his victory in the electoral college was decisive: Lincoln had 180 and his opponents added together had only 123.
 There were fusion tickets in which all of Lincoln's opponents combined to support the same slate of Electors in New York, New Jersey, and Rhode Island, but even if the anti-Lincoln vote had been combined in every state, Lincoln still would have won a majority in the Electoral College.